GoSuda

 sync.WaitGroup

-sync.WaitGroup is a tool that waits until all goroutine tasks are finished.
+sync.WaitGroup is a mechanism for awaiting the completion of all goroutine operations.
 It provides Add, Done, and Wait methods.
-The Add method is used to add the number of goroutines, the Done method is used to signal that a goroutine's task is complete, and the Wait method is used to wait until all goroutines' tasks are finished.
+The Add method increments the counter for the number of goroutines, Done signals that a goroutine's operation has finished, and Wait blocks until all goroutine operations are complete.

 1package main